apify/apify-microsoft-power-automate-integration/README.md

    - Update the connector again using the `pac connector update` command
    - Repeat the testing process

+## Triggers

+### Actor Task Finished Trigger

+Use the "Actor Task Finished" trigger to automatically execute your Power Automate flow when a specific Apify Actor task run completes with a selected status.

+- **Authentication**: Use Apify API Key or OAuth 2.0 (scopes: `profile`, `full_api_access`).
+- **Headers**: All requests include `x-apify-integration-platform: microsoft-power-automate`.
+- **Inputs**:
+  - `Task`: Dynamic dropdown populated with your actor tasks.
+  - `Trigger On`: Select which run statuses should trigger the flow (SUCCEEDED, FAILED, TIMED_OUT, ABORTED).
+- **Output**: Webhook payload containing detailed information about the completed task run.

+How it works:
+- Creates a webhook via `POST /v2/webhooks` that subscribes to actor task run events.
+- Task dropdown is populated via `GET /v2/actor-tasks` to list your available tasks.

 ## Actions

 ### Get Dataset Items Action